Sociólogo - Escritor

 Intercultural and bilingual education (IBE): new challenges

-The goal of this intercultural approach is to foster equitable relationships in the economic, social, political and cultural sphere;
+The goal of this intercultural approach is to foster equitable relationships in the economic, social, political and cultural spheres;

 The change to a situation of equality comes from a process of social negotiation during which the participants – mainly the most marginalized indigenous peoples – manage to fight for their autonomy and define their rights as citizens.